binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Lack of Visibility {#web-applications-countermeasures-lack-of-visibility}

 Also refer to the ["Lack of Visibility"](#vps-countermeasures-lack-of-visibility) section in the VPS chapter, where I discuss a number of tried and tested solutions.
-Much of what we discuss here will also make use of and in some cases, such as the logging and monitoring depend on components being set-up from the VPS chapter's Countermeasures sections within the Lack of Visibility sections.
+Much of what we discuss here will also make use of, and in some cases, such as the logging and monitoring depend on components being set-up from the VPS chapter's Countermeasures sections within the Lack of Visibility sections.

 As Bruce Schneier said: "_Detection works where prevention fails and detection is of no use without response_".
 This leads us to application logging.

 With good visibility we should be able to see anticipated and unanticipated exploitation of vulnerabilities as they occur and also be able to go back and review/audit the events.
-Of course you're still going to need someone engaged enough to be reviewing logs and alerts, as discussed in the People chapter.
+Of course you're still going to need someone engaged enough (discussed in the People chapter) to be reviewing logs and alerts.

 #### Insufficient Logging {#web-applications-countermeasures-lack-of-visibility-insufficient-logging}
 ![](images/ThreatTags/PreventionAVERAGE.png)